davekilian/primer/whatis.md

 ### My Solution

 There are many ways to turn our computation into calculator steps.
 Here's how I would have done it for the first line of the table.
-For reference, here's that row again by itself:
+For reference, here's that row again:

 <div class="overflows" markdown="block">
 | $G$                    | $m_1$                 | $m_2$                | $r$                | $F$  |
 | ---------------------- | --------------------- | -------------------- | ------------------ | ---- |
 | $6.67 \times 10^{-11}$ | $5.97 \times 10^{24}$ | $6.39\times 10^{23}$ | $1.25 \times 10^7$ |      |